kunstmusik/score/doc/score_gen.md

 # Score Generation

+Score includes two primary ways for generating note lists:
+`gen-notes` and `gen-notes2`.
+The first is based on Clojure sequences and is modeled on SC3’s Pattern Library.
+The latter uses higher-order programming and time-based generator functions and is modeled on CMask.

+## gen-notes

-Score's primary tool for generating notes is the gen-notes function:
+Score's primary tool for generating notes is the `gen-notes` function:

 ```clojure
 (defn- score-arg  [a]